About OU's Bachelor of Arts in Secondary Education (Arizona)

 Ottawa’s BASE degree in Arizona provides students with the knowledge, social competencies, methods, communication skills, attitudes, and values to become an effective educator.
 Students will participate in student teaching and gain a foundation in today’s educational methods as you work towards your teaching license.
 This program is based on state, regional, and national licensure criteria and testing competencies.
 Specific subject-matter courses, developed in collaboration with lead faculty in the discipline, build connections between theory and practice.
 Preparations in the subject major along with education courses, including field experiences, assist in leading to licensure.

 The BASE curriculum in Arizona prepares students to teach at middle and high school levels in a variety of school settings, both public and private.
 Students complete methods courses, professional education courses, and field experiences and observations.
 They develop critical thinking skills through an analysis of educational history, philosophy and psychology; measurement and evaluation of learning; and classroom management.
-The program is state approved in Arizona and is also accredited by the National Council for the Accreditation of Teacher Education/Council for the Accreditation of Educator Preparation (NCATE/CAEP).
+The program is state approved in Arizona and is also accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 The requirements outlined meet licensure standards for the state of Arizona.
 Completion of this program does not guarantee licensure or certification in other statesopulations.

-Ottawa’s bachelor’s degree in secondary education offers several concentrations that allow you to tailor your degree in an area of specialization, such as:
+Ottawa’s bachelor’s degree in secondary education offers several concentrations that allow you to tailor your degree in an area of specialization, such as business and mathematics.

 Career Outlook for B.A. in Secondary Education

 Potential employment opportunity for secondary education majors include teaching in public or private middle schools or high schools, according to the U.S. Bureau of Labor Statistics.
 These teaching jobs are projected to grow 4 percent through 2029.
 Rising student enrollment should increase demand for middle school teachers, but employment growth will vary by region.